Bad (album): Songs

-Bad
+Side one

+"Bad"

 "Bad" was recorded and written by Jackson in as late as October 1986.
 It features drums played by John Robinson who had previously worked with Jackson and Jones on Off the Wall (1979).
 According to Jackson, it was inspired by a true story that he had read about in a newspaper article about a boy who 'was from the ghetto' and went up to a private school in Upstate New York.
 When he came back, his friends got so jealous of him that they killed him; Jackson stated that the student's death was not included in the music video.
 Various Jackson biographers have concluded that the story he was referring was that of Edmund Perry.
 However, Perry was not killed by kids in his neighborhood; he was killed by a plainclothes police officer when Perry and his brother allegedly attacked and badly beat the officer in a mugging attempt.

-It was originally planned as a duet between Jackson and Prince, after producer Jones suggested they record a song together.
-However, Prince said in an interview with Chris Rock in 1997 that he had declined the invitation, because of disputes he had with the opening line of the song, that contained the lyrics 'Your butt is mine'.
-He instead offered Jackson "Wouldn't You Love To Love Me", a song he wrote, but Jackson rejected it.
-With "Bad", Jackson adopted an edgier, harder and different sound.
+"Bad" was originally planned as a duet between Jackson and Prince, after Jones suggested they record a song together.
+Prince said in 1997 that he declined because of reservations he had with the opening line of the song: 'Your butt is mine'.
+He instead offered Jackson "Wouldn't You Love to Love Me", a song he wrote, but Jackson rejected it.